rdov/rdov.github.io/Our_Dove_crowdfund.md

 permalink: /OurDoveCrowdfund/
 ---

 This document is a prep for the real [Indiegogo](https://indiegogo.com) campaign.
 It tries to mimick the format, so that transposing it onto their website or another service will be an easy task.
+The dates, rewards and other details are not finalized, and may change.

 ## About this project
 Our Dove is an open source market platform.
-Whether you are a company looking for support from an open source expert, a startup looking for a CTO, or a new project looking for collaborators, Our Dove can find and collaborate with your match in the F/OSS community.
+Whether you are a company looking for support from an open source expert, a startup looking for a CTO, or a new project looking for collaborators, Our Dove can help you find your match in the F/OSS community.

 Consumers